-Few people in New York can live on $845 per month.
+Few people in New York can live on $954 per month.
 Once again, trusts come to the rescue.
 With a Pooled Income Trust, you can retain the benefit of all your income and have Medicaid pay for home care.
 Here’s how it works:

 Pooled Income Trusts can be established with certain non-profit organizations that are authorized to operate them for the benefit of disabled persons.
-If you are over 65 years of age, and need care, you will almost surely qualify for this type of trust.
+If you are over 65 years of age, and need care, you will almost surely qualify for this type of Pooled Income Trust for Medicaid in New York.
 For investment and management of funds, your income is “pooled” together with the income deposited by other participants.
-However, your contributions are held in a separate account, segregated for your needs only.
+However, your Community Medicaid Pooled Trust contributions are held in a separate account, segregated for your needs only.

-Through the Pooled Income Trust, your “surplus” income can be used for food, monthly rent or to pay your mortgage, phone, utilities, or home repairs – just about anything you’d normally pay for (except medical insurance and many medical bills).
+Through the Pooled Income Trust, your “surplus” income can be used for food, monthly rent or to pay your mortgage, phone, utilities, or home repairs.
+Pooled Income Trust allowable expenses include just about anything you’d normally pay for (except medical insurance and many medical bills).

 The non-profit organization essentially functions as a bill paying service, and takes a small monthly processing fee.
 When you pass on or if you move into a nursing home, whatever is left in your Community Medicaid Pooled Trust account will be used by the organization for charitable purposes.

 The net result of using a Pooled Income Trust is that you’re able to protect your surplus income and spend this money as you would almost as if it were in your own bank account.
 If you didn’t do this, Medicaid regulations would require you to contribute everything except $954 (in 2022) per month to the cost of your care.
 With a Pooled Income Trust, you retain your lifestyle while still qualifying for Medicaid benefits.